lgalaz/fullstack-javascript/react/Suspense_Concurrent_Rendering/explanation.md

 Browser signals here means hints from the browser event loop, like pending user input, rendering work, or other tasks queued on the main thread.

+React is a deterministic UI state machine with a non-deterministic scheduler.

 ## What Is a Fiber?

 A Fiber is React's internal data structure that represents a single unit of work in the UI tree.
 It is the runtime representation of a component or a DOM node, not JSX and not a virtual DOM element.